 An antiperspirant is a product that reduces how much you sweat under your arms.
 It comes in a variety of forms, including roll-ons, towelettes, sprays, powders, creams and solids.

 Generally, an antiperspirant works by keeping you drier under your arms.
 Antiperspirants can deliver these benefits with one of two key ingredients: metallic salts or anticholinergic substances.

 - Metallic salt antiperspirants react with long chains of sugars on the skin, causing changes to the skin's outermost surface.
 The cells block the openings to the sweat glands, reducing your ability to perspire.

 - Anticholinergic substance antiperspirants use ingredients like glycopyrrolate or diphemanil methylsulfate to act directly on receptors within the sweat glands.
 By doing so, they cause the glands to produce less perspiration.

 What Is a Deodorant?

-A deodorant is a product that fights body odor.
+A deodorant, such as our charcoal deodorant, is a product that fights body odor.
 It doesn't reduce how much you sweat or keep you dry.
 Like antiperspirant, deodorant comes in many forms, including sprays, solids, roll-ons and gels.

 How Does a Deodorant Work?